bdwain/redux-action-enhancer/README.md

 Redux Action Enhancer
 =============

+Dependency injection for redux actions.
 Enhance your actions with values from the store.
 Inspired by connected components in [react-redux](https://github.com/reactjs/react-redux).

 ```js
 npm install --save redux-action-enhancer